 Employer policies: Employers in the public and private sectors are increasingly active.
-In Sweden and some of the Australian States, the lead road safety agency, local and state authorities, insurance and research organisations lead by example with safe travel and fleet policies and procurement policies aimed at reducing occupational road safety risk.
-Many companies have embarked upon work-related road safety activities but there is much scope for well-monitored systematic activity.
+In some northern European countries and some Australian States, the lead road safety agency, local and state authorities, insurance and research organisations lead by example with safe travel and fleet policies and/or procurement policies aimed at reducing occupational road safety risk.
+Many companies have embarked upon work-related road safety activities, but there is much scope for well-monitored systematic activity.
 Typical reasons for engaging in work-related road safety include: